 Python in Pieces enables teachers to clearly see the progression of their students; they can review both individual and whole class performance.
 Students are also able to monitor their own progress, enabling them to clearly see next steps that are needed to move on to the next objective.

-For teachers, all lessons are mapped to the curriculum and the lessons have been designed for both classroom delivery and to support home learning.
+For teachers, all lessons are mapped to the curriculum ensuring complete coverage of the KS3 curriculum and the lessons have been designed for both classroom delivery and to support home learning.
 There are also guided lesson activities these include: explainer videos, task lists, hints and teacher solution guides are available for every lesson, meaning that the programme is ideal for both specialist and non-specialist teachers, improving teacher confidence.
-Videos and hints are integrated into every stage of the lessons to be used as both a student resource and a whole class teaching aid where required.
-Debugging tools are also included so that students can add breakpoints and step through their code, they can also control the speed at which their code executes enabling students to debug their own work and feel a sense of achievement while enabling them to develop their ‘reading comprehension’ on code authored by other coders.
+Videos and hints are integrated into every stage of the lessons to be used as both a pupil resource and a whole class teaching aid where required.
+Debugging tools are also included so that pupils can add breakpoints and step through their code, they can also control the speed at which their code executes enabling pupils to debug their own work and feel a sense of achievement while enabling them to develop their ‘reading comprehension’ on code authored by other coders.

-You can find out more about Python in Pieces in our latest webinar which provides an overview of the platform:
+You can find our more about Python in Pieces in our latest webinar which provides an overview of the platform: